kubos/kubos/docs/sdk-docs/sdk-python.rst

 Running on Target
 -----------------

-The following steps will allow you to run Python3.5 files which have been flashed to a Linux target:
+The following steps will allow you to run Python3.7 files which have been flashed to a Linux target:

-0. Make sure you can :ref:`communicate with your obc <obc-communication>`.
+0. Make sure you can :doc:`communicate with your OBC <../obc-docs/comms-setup>`.
 1. Transfer your python script using a supported :ref:`file transfer method <file-transfer>`.
 2. Navigate to the destination folder of the transfer.
 3. Your Python files should be here.
 You can now run them with ``python file.py``.